This recipe for Pasta Alla Norma {Pasta with Eggplant Sauce} turns everyday pasta into something really special.

 Chop or tear the basil and add it to the sauce.

-Mix the basil in, lower the heat and allow to simmer until your pasta is 2 minutes underdone.
+Mix the basil in, lower the heat, and allow to simmer until your pasta is about 2 minutes underdone.

-Undercooking the pasta and finishing it in the sauce allows the pasta to absorb some of the sauce giving it even more flavor.
+Undercooking the pasta and finishing it in the sauce allows it to absorb some of it, giving it even more flavor.

 Before draining the pasta, remove a cup of the cooking water and set aside.

 Add the pasta to the pan with the sauce and half the cooking water.
-Allow simmering for two-three minutes to finish cooking the pasta.
+Allow to simmer for two-three minutes to finish cooking the pasta.

 Check the pasta is done.
 Once it is, add freshly grated Parmesan cheese.